Anyvoc — FAQ

 How does new vocabulary material get into Anyvoc?

-There are four ways:
+There are six ways:

 - Share from another app (Safari, Chrome, Notes, …): select the text or link, tap the share icon in your system app, choose Anyvoc from the list.